"FlexWhere is useful for both users and management in our hospital"

 “They do everything they can to come up with solutions”

 Maclean: "We feel like royalty.
-I was sometimes ashamed of myself for the amount of requested actions and separate demands.
+Sometimes, I was ashamed of myself for the amount of requested actions and separate demands.
 There were innovation steps in which they sometimes took the lead themselves, only to bring it to a satisfactory conclusion.
 The people behind FlexWhere have an enormous willingness to optimise the system."

 He continues: "The only point for improvement that I can think of is that there was occasionally a question that they, at least at the time, were technically unable to realise.
-But then they kept doing everything they could to come up with solutions.
+But still, they kept doing everything they could to come up with solutions.
 That's what I like!”